stvnhrlnd/PureUmbraco/README.md

 The Visual Studio project also contains an example document type, template, and content node.

-At the moment only [5ths-based grids](http://purecss.io/grids/#grids-units-sizes) are supported.

 ## Backoffice Login
 Username: admin
 Password: pure